PixievoltNo1/Deviant-Love/Release/Readme for AMO.txt

 Then, in this folder, run this command: npm run makeRelease

-For stable releases, this builds the extension in a file named "Deviant Love.zip".
-For alphas/betas/RCs, the file is a .xpi with the version number.
+For stable releases, either the build-firefox directory or the "Deviant Love for Firefox [version].zip" file may be compared to the extension offered for download.
+For alphas/betas/RCs, only the latter will match exactly.

 Some irrelevant files from the repo are omitted from this ZIP.
 For the full repo, see: https://github.com/PixievoltNo1/Deviant-Love